eli-johnson-04/portfolio/activity/!01-23-2025-Turning-Old-iPad-Mini-into-a-Monitor.md

 ## This isn't illegal, right...?
 Initially, I tried to use a VNC connection and a hotkey exectuable with the Windows Task Scheduler.
 My computer would open this VNC session, the iPad would constantly wait for and detect a VNC connection from my PC's IP address (hard-coded :p), then the hotkey executable would type in the password and open the app.
 Something this complex was definitely going to work!

 ...It was worse than you think.
-Yes, iOS is written on top of Linux, but no, iPads do not come with bash installed, ipconfig or any inetutils/network commands, or tree, or openssh, grep (no, it does not have grep), gzip, lsof, NANO IT DOESN'T HAVE NANO, netcat, and a variety of other utilities I am used to.
+Yes, iOS is written on top of Linux, but no, iPads do not come with bash installed, ipconfig or any inetutils/network commands, or tree, or openssh, grep (no, it does not have grep), gzip, lsof, nano, netcat, and a variety of other utilities I am used to.

 I jailbroke it.
 Thanks Reddit and ChatGPT, you guys are awesome, but you lied to me.
 This iPad had nothing I needed, and *I* didn't even know what I needed so I had to install it all as I went using the janky package manager.
 Once I successfully jailbroke it, I was able to start messing around and seeing what was possible.
 I learned that the standard iOS root password is "alpine", which is pretty cool (yes, I changed it and set up an SSH private key).
 I felt like such a hacker, SSH-ing into my 12(?) year-old iPad mini to write scripts that would run on their own.